The three inside up is a three-candlestick pattern that appears at the end of a downtrend and signals the beginning of a new upward trend.

 What is the Three Inside Up Candlestick Pattern?

-The three inside down is a bullish trend reversal chart pattern made of three consecutive candles – a long bearish candle, followed by a bullish green candlestick that is at least 50% of the size of the first candlestick and a third candle that closes above the second candle.
+The three inside down is a bullish trend reversal chart pattern made of three consecutive candles – a long bearish candlestick pattern, followed by a bullish green candlestick that is at least 50% of the size of the first candlestick and a third candlestick that closes above the second candle.

-How to Identify and Use the Three Inside Up Pattern in Forex Trading?
+How to Identify the Three Inside Up Pattern in Trading?

 First, you need to remember that three inside-up patterns appear at the bottom of a downtrend near support levels.
 Secondly, you need to identify the two candle formations of a first long bearish candlestick and a second shorter bullish candlestick (at least 50% the size of the first candle).

 Finally, after identifying the two candlestick pattern, the last step in identifying the three inside-up pattern is to get the confirmation third candle.
-This is a large bullish candle that closes above the closing price of the second candle.
+This is a large bullish candlestick pattern that closes above the closing price of the second candlestick.
 Let’s see an example of the three inside up chart pattern.

 Taking the above into account, you need to follow these steps to identify and trade the three inside up chart pattern: